If you’ve been in sales for any length of time, you will probably have heard of a selling sheet, sell sheet, or a sales flyer.

 4. Add and arrange your copy

 Drag a text content block onto your page and add your copy.

 You can arrange and reshape the text by adjusting the size of the text block.

 It’s also possible to use the “Design” tab and the text properties options to change things like the font size and the background color of the text box.

 Once you’ve added the text, drag the box into position alongside your marketing image and design elements.

 Keep in mind that you can use multiple text boxes if you want to arrange the text in a distinct way.

 Lastly, you’ll want to add your CTA to the bottom of the page.

-You can add a link to your call to action that sends readers to a website landing page where they can find more information.
+You can add a link to this sentence that sends readers to a website landing page where they can find more information.